MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 - **Processing:** Task is in progress.
 The status can change to Successful or Failure.
 - **Successful:** Task completed successfully.
-- **Skipped:** Task got skipped because one or more of the downstream processes this task depends on are either failing or got skipped.
-See [Refresh policies](#refresh-policies) for more details.
+- **Skipped:** Task got skipped.
+One or more of the downstream processes this task depends on are failing or got skipped.
 - **Failure:** Processing  of the task has failed.
 - **Canceled:** Processing was canceled by the user before it finished.
 - **Queued:** Processing is queued and will start once all the downstream tasks are completed.
-See [Refresh policies](#refresh-policies) for more details.
+For more information, see [Refresh policies](#refresh-policies).

 ### Refresh policies